dh dh

 The honest reframe

 Your value as a manager is not what you produce.
-It is what your team produces when you are not there.
+It is what your team produces.

 Questions to reflect on